points to consider

 need pegs & ropes?

-the camper have solar panels as extras?
+the camper have solar panels or are they extras?
 What size are they?
 How long will they

 extend my stay in the one place?
+How long is the solar cable from the panel?
 Do I have to camp in full sun?

 SPARES KIT.
 Have they got a spares kit on offer?
 Bearings & seals are a necessary